KITESURFING, or kiteboarding, took off as a sport towards the end of the ’90s.

-This resort town caters mostly to European families.
-It’s not only famous for kitesurfing, but hosts an international kite festival each July.
+This resort town is not only famous for kitesurfing, but also hosts an international kite festival each July.
 It features a kitesurfing school and a fair selection of accommodation and eating options to suit all budgets.
 And when the conditions aren’t right to go out on the water, there is the whole of the island of Bali to explore.

 Find accommodation in Bali on Agoda.com

-Kuantan is home to Balok Beach, a kitesurfing spot best surfed from December to March, but good year-round conditions mean it’s more or less possible any time you fancy.
-Kuantan is actually a fairly large city (pop.
-500,000) with its own airport, so it’s not quite a rustic getaway, but has plenty of beaches and restaurants plus several shopping malls and a few resorts.
+Kuantan is home to Balok Beach, a kitesurfing spot that’s best to visit from December to March, but good year-round conditions mean it’s more or less possible any time you fancy.
+Kuantan is actually a fairly large city with its own airport, so it’s not quite a rustic getaway, but has plenty of beaches and restaurants plus several shopping malls and a few resorts.

 Find accommodation in Kuantan on Agoda.com